Ad

-Best collar?
+Best dog collar?

-QUESTION: I've noticed lots of different kinds of collars on the market - choke collars, prong collars, leather collars, etc. How do I decide which one is appropriate for my dog?
+I've noticed lots of different kinds of collars on the market — choke collars, prong collars, leather collars, etc. How do I decide which one is appropriate for my dog?

 There are many different types of collars and choosing the right one can be confusing!
-To help sort it all out, I've listed a few types I feel make excellent choices.
-I'll also mention a couple I don't recommend--and explain why.
+To help sort it all out, I’ve listed a few types I feel make excellent choices.
+I’ll also mention a couple I don’t recommend — and explain why.
 First, the good options.

 Recommended for use with ID tags, but not for walking if your dog pulls on leash: